astyd256/runtime2.0/readme.md

 ## Installation

-First check you system to meet all requirements:
+The first is needed to check that system meets all requirements:

 * ply (pip install ply)
 * pillow (pip install pillow)